microsoft/covid-vaccine-bot/policies.md

 - Mobile crisis care and related services
 - Individuals working in a correctional setting
 - Adults and youth in custody 16 years and older (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
+* Are you classified as an essential worker?
+	* This includes migrant and seasonal farmworkers currently working in the fields (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))

 ## Oregon Regions